gcatabr1/sas_parser/readme.md

 Assuming you have already imported the CSV files into a database, with table names corresponding to the csv file names, here is an example query:

-Q: How many SAS files are in the directory (and sub-directories) sorted by lines of code (descending)
+Q: List all the files in the directory (and sub-directories) sorted by lines-of-code count (descending)

 ```sql
 select summary.f_name as file_name, summary.dir_path, cast(detail.func_value as int) as line_ct